 This is also precisely how streaming services like Netflix, Hulu and Amazon Video deliver video to you, just with some extra steps in-between.
 “The cloud” is really just “a computer somewhere else that’s always turned on.”
 I’m sorry to be the one to deliver this news.

 Granted, media servers are a dime a dozen.
-Streaming players from the PS4 to the Roku have media server apps built in; even Windows Media Player works as a pretty passable media server in a pinch.
+Streaming players from the PS4 (but not the PS5) to Roku devices have media server apps built in; even Windows Media Player works as a pretty passable media server in a pinch.
 What sets Plex apart is how well it organizes media, and how pretty the whole interface looks.

 While most media servers leave you scrolling through an endless list of poorly named files, Plex automatically organizes your shows into seasons, complete with title cards and episode descriptions.
 It tells you who starred in your movies, and can even find lyrics for your music.
 It makes your own library look just as pretty as anything from Netflix or Disney Plus.